NomisIV/website/src/blog/2021-10-08-android-sucks.md

 but if you really want a fully functional *and* open source android phone you really have to walk a thousand miles.
-Looking back at the time I've spent on this I could probably have spent it better, but at least i recieve Discord notifications now.
+Looking back at the time I've spent on this I could probably have spent it better, but at least i receive Discord notifications now.